v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

   **Default**: Block

 - **Defender sample submission consent type**:
   Checks for the user consent level in Microsoft Defender to send data.
 If the required consent has already been granted, Microsoft Defender submits them.
-If not, (and if the user has specified never to ask), the UI is launched to ask for user consent (when Defender/AllowCloudProtection is allowed) before sending data.
+If not (and if the user has specified never to ask), the UI is launched to ask for user consent (when Defender/AllowCloudProtection is allowed) before sending data.
   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067131)

   **Default**: Send safe samples automatically